-Course N2-66-18-2 will be held in the fall at J N Webster SR, September 20-22 and October 11-13.
-The course both weekends will begin at 8:00 AM on Thursday and conclude mid afternoon on Saturday.
-The Course Director Ray Joesten.
+Course N2-66-19 will be held in the fall at J N Webster SR, September 13-15 and October 18-20, 2019.
+The course both weekends will begin at 8:00 AM on Friday and conclude mid afternoon on Sunday.
+The Course Director Stacey Trichka.
 More information can be found in the attached PDF's

 Wood Badge is Scouting's premier training course.
 It's the ultimate leadership training experience, designed to meet the leadership needs for all Cub Scout, Boy Scout, Varsity Scout, and Venturing leaders as well as Council and District leaders and Scouting professionals.